tseyt/islandmapgen/readme.md

 See a demo of how it works [here.](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/demo.html)

 Amit's algorithm creates an interesting procedurally-generated island map featuring coastlines, various biomes, and rivers through Voronoi polygons and Delaunay triangulation (I also added roads, which run perpendicular to rivers along certain elevations).
 I ported this algorithm for generating procedural Island worlds for a massively-multiplayer 3D game I was making called [Voxrealms](https://tseyt.github.io/denseli).
+The game is no longer maintained by me, and I am releasing this code so other developers using Lua can generate maps for their games.

 Read more about how the algorithm works [here.](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/)